 Where, I asked myself, was this acute awareness, this fresh perspective, coming from?

-More than just a passing notion, it felt like my point of view had shifted from that of a man with all his options still pretty much open to him, to a man 15 or 20 years older.
+More than just a passing notion, it felt like my point of view had shifted from that of the man I am now, with all my options still pretty much open to me, to a man 15 or 20 years older.
 This older man had already endured some of the losses most of us will inevitably, grudgingly, trade for living a longer life.

 It dawned on me that this voice was my own,

 that of the man I have yet to become.

 He could no longer be trusted to drive.
 It was assumed he would no longer work.
 He was unable to walk very far on his own.
 Many of his family and close friends had passed away.